covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 Du Hongli tried everything to get into a hospital, taking his father along.
 On January 27 he registered in his community, there has been no reply.
 His own lungs were infected too, and he has a low fever.
 He borrowed a van from a friend, driving his dad from hospital to hospital.

-**Wu Han 672 Hospital has over 300 beds, but they wouldn't admit anyone without a hospitalization notice.
-The newly added Wuhan Union Hospital Hanyang Campus has 700 beds, but they told Du Hongli the same thing, you need to wait.**
+**Wu Han 672 Hospital has over 300 beds, but they won't admit anyone without a hospitalization notice.
+The newly opened Wuhan Union Hospital Hanyang Campus has 700 beds, but they told Du Hongli the same thing, you need to wait.**

 On January 28, Du Hongli rushed to the Trusted Investigation Office of the district government and received the same response, no beds.
 He asked the Health Commission and the other party replied that there was no solution and he could only wait.
 Because there was no way to coordinate patients across regions, they could only wait for admission to the corresponding hospital in the region.